 Summer is well and truly upon us.
 Beating down on us here in London in fact.

-Parks, commons and verges the city over are parched; yellowed grass barely concealing the cracked, dusty earth beneath, with the ground in some places almost resembling dried up river basins.
+Parks, commons and verges the city over are parched; yellowed grass barely concealing the cracked, dusty earth beneath, with the ground in some places resembling dried up river basins.

 These can be challenging times for young fruit trees trying to find their feet in the big city.
 Establishment can take longer here, so the more TLC you can afford to give the trees in the first few years after planting, the bigger the impact.

 Trees planted into poor soil with little planning for aftercare is a scenario played out all too often; the biology of living trees is disregarded and the resulting waste of both time and resources can breed local resentment towards Local Authorities, making them sceptical of future tree planting schemes.

-When out and about visiting some London orchards last week, I stuck my fingers deep into a thick layer of mulch we’d applied last winter; it was cool and moist and riddled with fungal mycelium.
+When out and about visiting some London orchards, I stuck my fingers deep into a thick layer of mulch we’d applied in the winter; it was cool and moist and riddled with fungal mycelium.
 I assumed that the group had recently watered, but when I asked them, they sheepishly admitted that they hadn’t watered for weeks!
 The mulch was clearly doing its job.

-Root inoculation with mycorrhizal dips should also help to speed up the process of establishment as the network of fungal hyphae stretch far and wide, penetrating pore spaces too fine for the finest of root tips and transporting water back to the host tree (although the scientific literature is still unclear on the benefits of this myco-inoculation, small scale experiments seem to show clear results).
+Root inoculation with mycorrhizal dips should also help to speed up the process of establishment as the network of fungal hyphae stretch far and wide, penetrating pore spaces too fine for the finest of root tips and transporting water back to the host tree.
+Although the scientific literature is still unclear on the benefits of this myco-inoculation, small scale experiments seem to show clear results.

-In order to get the maximum tree benefit for your effort, ensure you pour the water slowly to allow penetration, and focus where the most of the absorbing roots can be found.
-Forest, ornamental and fruit trees tend to distribute their roots in a wide circle with the ‘feeder’ roots occupying a ‘drip zone’ – an area beyond the leaf canopy to which rain is deposited from the foliage above.
+In order to get the maximum benefit for your effort, ensure you pour the water slowly to allow penetration, and focus where the most of the absorbing roots can be found.
+Forest, ornamental and fruit trees tend to distribute their roots in a wide circle, with the ‘feeder’ roots occupying a ‘drip zone’ – an area beyond the leaf canopy to which rain is deposited from the foliage above.
 Focus water and feed here.
-Watering in the cooler evenings will ensure optimum uptake.
+Watering in the cooler evenings will also ensure optimum uptake.

-All too often watering gets neglected as moving around large volumes can be hard, sweaty work in the sun and people don’t fully appreciate the needs of young trees.
+All too often watering gets neglected, as moving around large volumes can be hard, sweaty work in the sun and people don’t fully appreciate the needs of young trees.
 Finding ways to make this less of a slog can make all the difference.